bhaeussermann/northwind-api/README.md

 # northwind-api

-A RESTful API providing CRUD functionality for managing Employees in a PostgreSQL database
+A RESTful API, implemented in Express, providing CRUD functionality for managing Employees in a PostgreSQL database.